-You should always make your podcast about something you have a keen interest in, both for your own and your audiences enjoyment.
+You should always make your podcast about something you have a keen interest in, both for your own and your audience's enjoyment.
 But it can be daunting to start a podcast without knowing whether anyone will actually listen to it or not.
-This is why we’re going to give you some tips on how to come up with an idea for a podcast.
+This is why we’re going to give you some tips on how to supercharge your podcast so you can grow your audience.

 Check Out the Market

 Another important step is checking out the already existing podcasts focused on your chosen topic of interest.
 This is because you will need to see if anyone has already created a podcast like the one you have in mind.
 If they have, try to think of a way to make yours different so it stands out against the similar ones.
 If nobody has made anything like what you have in mind, perhaps take a step back and question why.